hsf-training/hsf-training-reana-webpage/_episodes/03-developing-serial-workflows.md

 ```
 {: .source}

-The idea of declarative approach to scientific workflows is to express research as a series of data
+The idea of a declarative approach to scientific workflows is to express research as a series of data
-analysis steps and let an independent "orchestration tool" or a "workflow system" the task of
+analysis steps and let an independent "orchestration tool" or a "workflow system" handle the task of
 running things properly on various deployment architectures.

 This achieves better separation of concerns between physics code knowledge and computing